 The Problem (and Opportunity): Quantum computers can break current encryption (RSA, ECC) using Shor's algorithm.
 But they can also create unbreakable quantum encryption (QKD).

-Urgency: "Harvest now, decrypt later" attacks—adversaries are storing encrypted data today to decrypt with quantum computers in 5-10 years.
-Post-quantum cryptography migration is critical.
+Urgency: "Harvest now, decrypt later" attacks: adversaries are storing encrypted data today to decrypt with quantum computers in 5-10 years.
+Post-quantum cryptography migration is critical and now mandated by NIST for federal systems.

 4. Machine Learning & AI